aaron-contreras/library/README.md

 # Even Better Reads

 A library project to practice JS, constructors and extending on a previous small task of creating `Book`s.
-If you would like to check it out live, [here](https://aaron-contreras.github.io/library/) it is. :)
+If you would like to check it out live, [here](https://aaron-contreras.github.io/library/) it is. :) Every visit changes the books' colors.
+Give it a go!

 ## What I improved on with this project?